 - provide the best conditions for healing

-- protect the area until your wound has healed
+- protect the area as your wound heals

 Changing the dressing

-Before you remove the dressing, wash your hands with soap and water and then carefully take off the dressing.
-Try not to touch the healing wound with your fingers.
+Before you remove the dressing, wash your hands with soap and water and then dry them.
+Carefully take off the dressing, trying not to touch the healing wound with your fingers.
 Dispose of the used dressing carefully in the bin.
 You may want to put it in a plastic waste bag first.

 Your wound may then be left without a dressing.
-However, you might like to continue wearing one over the area for protection, especially if your clothing rubs against it.
-The hospital may give you a replacement dressing for you to use at home.
+However, you might like to continue wearing one over the area for protection and comfort, particularly if your clothes are rubbing against it.
+The hospital may give you a replacement dressing to use at home.
 Apply the dressing carefully and don’t touch the inside of it.
 Don’t use antiseptic cream under the dressing.
 It’s best to keep your wound dry until it has sealed.

-During this time you may see small pieces of the stitch material poking out of your healing wound.
+If you have stitches, you may see small pieces of the stitch material poking out of your wound.
 Don’t be tempted to pull on these.
-If there are loose ends that are catching on clothing, trim the stitch carefully with a clean pair of scissors.
-Otherwise wait until they are removed or fall out on their own.
-If the stitches cause you pain or discomfort, contact your GP for advice.
+As your skin heals, it’s natural for your stitches and wound to itch – it’s part of the healing process.
+Try not to scratch the area.
+If the stitches cause you pain or discomfort, contact your GP or hospital for advice.

 Bathing and showering

-It’s usually possible for you to have a bath or a shower about 48 hours after surgery, but this will depend on the particular operation you have – ask your nurse for advice.
+It’s usually possible for you to have a shower about 48 hours after surgery.
+However, this will depend on the particular operation you had.

 Some general points to remember are as follows.